ohmyzsh/ohmyzsh/CONTRIBUTING.md

 It should include the data gathered as indicated above, along with:

 1. How to reproduce the problem
-2. What the correct behavior should be
+2. What the expected behavior should be
 3. What the actual behavior is

 Please copy to anyone relevant (_eg_ plugin maintainers) by mentioning their GitHub handle